Grants Scheme terms and conditions

 Employers shall afford CITB, its representatives and auditors such access to those records as may be required in connection with these terms and conditions and section 6 of the Industrial Training Act 1982.
 Employers who fail to comply shall be liable on summary conviction to a fine.

-The information provided to CITB (“the Information”) will be used to administer the Grants including the payments and to enable CITB to fulfil its functions (and purposes incidental to those functions) as set out in the Industrial Training Act 1982.
-The Information will be held securely and treated confidentially and will not be disclosed to third parties other than as described above and in accordance with the CITB Privacy Notice.
+The information provided to CITB (“the Information”) will be collected and processed for the purpose of administering the Grants which also enables CITB to fulfil its statutory functions (and purposes incidental to those functions) as set out in the Industrial Training Act 1982.
+The Information will be held securely and will not be disclosed to third parties other than as described above and in accordance with the CITB Privacy Notice.

-For further information explaining the data subject’s legal rights and how the Information may be used by CITB, please view the CITB Privacy Notice online at www.citb.co.uk/privacy.
+For further information explaining the data subject’s rights and how the Information may be used by CITB, please refer to the CITB Privacy Notice.

 CITB reserves the right to reject any application for grant that in its opinion does not meet these Grants Scheme terms and conditions or the requirements specific to each grant type or does not meet or further the statutory or charitable functions of CITB.

 You can appeal if your application for grant is rejected.
-Our Grants Scheme Team will consider your appeal and will aim to let you know the outcome within 28 days.
+Our Grants Scheme Team will consider your appeal and notify you of the outcome within the time period set out in the Grants Scheme Appeal Policy.

 Appeal by email or letter only with supporting evidence to: